czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 FACT: colleges and universities routinely engage in price discrimination that would get a private business prosecuted under the antitrust laws.

-Thus if a particular student from a family with a particular income, bank balance, home equity, etc., had applied to Harvard, Yale, and M.I.T., these institutions would jointly decide to coordinate their "financial aid" discounts in such a way that the student would be faced with the same net price to be paid at all three places (Cartel!)
+**Cartel**: Thus if a particular student from a family with a particular income, bank balance, home equity, etc., had applied to Harvard, Yale, and M.I.T., these institutions would jointly decide to coordinate their "financial aid" discounts in such a way that the student would be faced with the same net price to be paid at all three places.

 The fallacy that keeps this perpetual tuition escalation going is ignoring the fact that subsidizing existing "costs" provides incentives for those "costs" to rise.

 University lobbying for earmarks.

-Even richly endowed universities like Harvard and Yale, receiving millions of dollars annually from the earnings of their endowments in the financial markets, do not finance most of their research from their own money but from money received from government and other outside sources
+Even richly endowed universities like Harvard and Yale do not finance most of their research from their own money but from money received from government and other outside sources